Mariamsadekk/Assignment1-version3/README.md

 **Subclasses of Book**

-- Novel
+- Novel class that has attribute:
   `string genre` (e.g., “Romance”, “Mystery”, etc.)

-- Magazine
+- Magazine class that has attribute:
   `int issueNumber`

-- Textbook
+- Textbook class that has attribute:
   `string subject`

 **b) Library Class**